JSR-2-14/class_wiki/README.md

   <img width="200px" src="https://i.imgur.com/CtbHzuV.png" alt="michael">
   <h3>Michael Lackey</h3>
   <h4>Lead Instructor</h4>
   <p>Hi!
-My name is Michael and I am one of the <b>Lead Instructors</b> for Group 3 for the duration of the Immersive!
-Alongside John Jacobs, I will lead many of your lessons, grade your assignments, and will always be available for questions and debugging.</p>
+My name is Michael and I’ll be your <b>Lead Instructor</b> for the duration of the JSR-2-14 Course!
+My role will be to teach you everything you want to learn about JavaScript basics, and then take it even further by utilizing what we learn in JavaScript with the React Library to build some really awesome stuff!</p>
   <p>I am a software engineer with a proven track record in healthcare.
 I have a passion for people and love to tackle complex problems.
 As a seasoned leader, I am driven to help those I work with to see their potential.
 I’ve been with GA since 2020.
 I love styling with CSS and working with Front End dev frameworks like ReactJS!</p>
   <span><a href="https://github.com/mlackey9601">GitHub</a> | <a href="https://www.linkedin.com/in/michaelglackey/">LinkedIn</a> | <a href="https://michaellackey.com/">My Personal Website</a></span>
   <br>